 Weaving Water is a project that seeks to engage the public in community building through craft and connection with water.

-Fiber crafts integrate water usage at multiple stages: from fiber preparation and cleaning, to dyeing, to manufacturing cloth, and including its maintenance through washing.
-As modern living separates us from nature and as the pandemic continues to keep people separated from one another, Weaving Water presents an opportunity to come together to process our experiences while we process fiber, strengthen community bonds while creating cloth, and create a beautiful collaborative artwork that captures a portrait of this time.
+Fiber crafts integrate water usage at multiple stages— from fiber preparation and cleaning, to dyeing, to manufacturing cloth, and maintenance through washing.
+As modern living separates us from nature and as the pandemic continues to keep people distanced from one another, Weaving Water presents an opportunity to come together to process our experiences while we process fiber, strengthen community bonds while creating cloth, and create a beautiful collaborative artwork that captures a portrait of this time.

-Interested in receiving updates about this workshop series and exhibit?
+Interested in receiving updates about this exhibit?
 Please sign up here to receive email updates.